horohoro-Git/PenguinRestaurant/README.md

-06/07 Allow intruders to be defeated by touch, add a defeat sound effect, and play a firework sound when the map expands 06/08 Added sound to the gacha map and adjusted patty orientation on the burger grill 06/09 Conducting tests for migrating the rendering pipeline from Built-In to URP
+06/07 Allow intruders to be defeated by touch, add a defeat sound effect, and play a firework sound when the map expands 06/08 Added sound to the gacha map and adjusted patty orientation on the burger grill 06/09 Conducting tests for migrating the rendering pipeline from Built-In to URP 06/10 Completed migration to URP and restored broken batching caused by the pipeline change